-- The EEC must justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies. - It is pointed out that, in the case of indicators (criteria) that cannot be applied due to the status of the HEI and/or of the programme of study, N/A (= Not Applicable) should be noted and a detailed explanation should be provided on the HEI's corresponding policy regarding the specific quality indicator. - In addition, for each assessment area it is important to provide information regarding the compliance with the requirements.
+- It is pointed out that, in the case of indicators (criteria) that cannot be applied due to the status of the HEI and/or of the programme of study, N/A (= Not Applicable) should be noted and a detailed explanation should be provided on the HEI's corresponding policy regarding the specific quality indicator. - In addition, for each assessment area it is important to provide information regarding the compliance with the requirements.
 In particular, the following must be included: